 Together with our retail partners we join forces to show consumers how they can cut their personal carbon footprint without sacrificing their quality of life.
 For instance, in 2017, Henkel and the German drugstore chain Rossmann focused in their campaign on a digital footprint calculator: Consumers answer a set of simple questions to calculate how much carbon is produced by what they eat, where they live or how they spend their free time.
 At the end, they see how their results compare to the national and international average.

-Alongside this, Henkel encourages its around 53,000 employees to contribute to sustainable development in their daily business lives and as members of society.
+Alongside this, Henkel encourages its more than 50.000 employees to contribute to sustainable development in their daily business lives and as members of society.
 One element of this is its unique Sustainability Ambassador program – the largest global training program in the company’s history.
 Over 50,000 Henkel employees have gone through training about sustainability since 2012.
 They’re now actively sharing their knowledge across the company’s sites worldwide, while also engaging with customers, suppliers and other partners.
 They also help generate understanding and enthusiasm about sustainability among the next generation by visiting primary schools.
 By the end of 2018, Henkel’s Sustainability Ambassadors had reached over 150,000 schoolchildren in 53 countries.

 Discuss, engage, involve

 At Henkel, our approach to sustainability is shaped by our interactions with our stakeholders.
 We’re convinced that open, ongoing dialogue with all groups that have an interest in our business is the key to making sure we’re working on the challenges that matter most.
 Through direct conversation, participation in multi-stakeholder initiatives and support for dialog platforms, we aim to share our unique knowledge and gather insights – and then integrate what we’ve learned into our products, services and business activities.
 We want to understand our stakeholders.
 That’s why we truly listen.